 It is important to note that sergers are not suitable, generally, for producing t-shirt hems.
 You would typically use a coverstitch machine for this.
 Also, as the serger trims fabric as it sews, you have very little margin for error.
 Sergers are, however, a popular and useful addition to the sewing room.
 They are an essential for the professional or semi-professional sewist.

-Best Serger Machine Reviews
+The Top 5 Serger Machine Reviews

 The Brother 1034D offers the option of sewing with three or four threads.
 It features 22 built in stitches, including specialty stitch for formal or bridal wear.